jlozano1990/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
 ## Purpose
-The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.

-## Tasks
-To complete this project, use a URL for GeoJSON earthquake data from the USGS website and retrieve geographical coordinates and the magnitudes of earthquakes for the last seven days.
-Then add the data to a map.
+The purpose of this challenge was to display the earthquake data in relation to the tectonic plates’ location on the earth and to show all the earthquakes with a magnitude greater than 4 on the map, as well as show how the data  on a third map style.

 ## Approach
-Your approach will be to use the JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
-You'll use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.
+To display all the necessary information, we used JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
+We also used the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.